-A).
+- A).
 To maintain integrity and good record keeping in the registration process, course change requests may not be accomplished via phone, text or email communications.
-Any subsequent student/family initiated changes in course request/schedule must be formally submitted to the Counseling Office using a Schedule Change Request Form.
+Any subsequent student/family initiated changes in course request/schedule must be formally submitted to the Counseling Office using a Schedule Change Request Form. - B).

-B).
 A request to add or drop a course after classes begin may be submitted up to 8 school days after the start of a semester.
 Students that withdraw from a course after the designated add/drop deadline must have their course grade recorded as either WP (withdrawn passing) or WF (withdrawn failing).
 Courses may not be added after the add/drop deadline each semester.

-C).
-Students will not be assessed a fee for SMSA initiated course schedule change.
+J-Term courses are finalized in November of each school year and changes are not possible after the time of finalization without a documented medical or other compelling excuse approved by the principal. - C).
+Students will not be assessed a fee for SMSA initiated course schedule change. - D).

-D).
 Student or parent initiated changes to course schedules may be subject to a late change fee of \$50.

-Exceptions to this policy are determined by administration, and only for exceptional circumstances, which may include: i. to avoid academic failure of the student based on the recommendation by the instructor.
+Exceptions to this policy are determined by administration, and only for exceptional circumstances, which may include:

-- ii. to schedule a course requirement for graduation which the student failed after submitting his/her schedule. - iii. to add a course that is immediately necessary for graduation. - iv. to rectify an error or mistake on the part of the school. - v. to accommodate physical, emotional or medical needs and/or learning related challenges.
+- i. to avoid academic failure of the student based on the recommendation by the instructor. - ii. to schedule a course requirement for graduation which the student failed after submitting his/her schedule. - iii. to add a course that is immediately necessary for graduation. - iv. to rectify an error or mistake on the part of the school. - v. to accommodate physical, emotional or medical needs and/or learning related challenges. - E).

-E).
 SMSA reserves the right to cancel any course in the curriculum due to insufficient enrollment.

 F).
-Due to the many variables related to the master scheduling process, SMSA is unable to accommodate requests from students or parents for a specific teacher
+Due to the many variables related to the master scheduling process, SMSA is unable to accommodate requests from students or parents for a specific teacher.